 General Air Travel Tips

 If you are traveling a long distance, it might be a good idea to put together a sleep travel kit.
-This can include a travel pillow, eye mask, and earplugs to block out sound.
-While it may be tempting, its not a good idea to stuff tons of items into your carry-on to avoid checked baggage fees.
+This can include a travel pillow, eye mask, and earplugs to block out the sound.
+While it may be tempting, it’s not a good idea to stuff tons of items into your carry-on to avoid checked baggage fees.
 Most flight attendants have caught on to this trick and will make you check the bag.
 Air travel can dry out your nasal passages; staying well hydrated can help prevent this.
 If traveling with children, make sure you have items with you to keep them occupied, especially for longer flights.

-- Air Travel Tips – Everything You Need to Know
+- Air Travel Safety Tips

 - Top 10 Tips For Having A Good Flight